-307.1.2307.3.
+307.3.
 Bans on fires due to air quality or fire danger.

-If the Puget Sound Clean Air Agency issues a burn ban due to air quality, or if a fire safety burn ban is issued by the Bellevue Fire Marshal fire code official, all fires are prohibited.
-It is the responsibility of the property owner where the fire is to be conducted to ensure no such ban exists prior to startingkindling any fire.
+If the Puget Sound Clean Air Agency issues a burn ban due to air quality, or if a fire safety burn ban is issued by the Bellevue Fire Marshal, all fires are prohibited.
+It is the responsibility of the property owner where the fire is to be conducted to ensure no such ban exists prior to starting any fire.